Artificial fingernail products are made from many chemicals, but the main one in most of these products is ethyl methacrylate (EMA).

 What are the hazards?

-How is it best to control the hazards?
+What is the best way to control the hazards?

 In the nail salon, to get rid of EMA in the air, artificial fingernails should be applied at a ventilated work table.
 It is also helpful to keep all bottles of fingernail liquid tightly capped.
 Finally, you should look at your work habits to see if they can be improved.

 Research in the USA has found that a ventilation table protects the nail technician best against breathing EMA.
-The ventilated table is the best control for removing EMA from the air in the nail salon because the vented table places local exhaust ventilation close to the work area.
+This is because the vented table places local exhaust ventilation close to the work area.

 Keep dispenser bottles closed